 We also employed an email-collection strategy because we expected that email marketing would result in our highest sales opportunities.
 We spent only $170 and collected 80 emails, which created a really nice foundation for sending out our website launch announcement.

-For many businesses, the first places to start marketing online are Google AdWords and Facebook Ads, the largest search network and the largest social network, respectively.
+For many businesses, the first places to start marketing online are Google Ads and Facebook Ads, the largest search network and the largest social network, respectively.
 Definitely research your targeting options on both of these platforms to see if your exact market is there.
 However, don’t force it on these platforms if you have trouble identifying your audiences.